 Products | SPR Sensor chips | Data sheets

-XanTec’s Strep-Tactin XT–modified (ST) sensor chips are coated with a bioinert (poly)carboxylate matrix pre-functionalized with a recombinant 52 kDa Strep-Tactin XT tetramer.
-Although a member of the avidin family, Strep-Tactin XT exhibits only weak micromolar affinity for biotin and is therefore not suitable for stable immobilization of biotinylated biomolecules.
-Instead, it binds the 3 kDa Twin-Strep-Tag (TST) sequence with exceptionally high picomolar affinity, displaying typical dissociation rates (koff) of ≤ 10−5 s−11,2.
+XanTec's Strep-Tactin XT-modified (ST) sensor chips are coated with a bioinert (poly)carboxylate matrix, pre-functionalized with a recombinant 52 kDa Strep-Tactin XT tetramer.
+Although a member of the avidin family, Strep-Tactin XT exhibits only weak micromolar affinity for biotin, making it unsuitable for stable immobilization of biotinylated biomolecules.
+However, it possesses exceptionally high picomolar affinity for the small 3 kDa Twin-Strep-Tag (TST) sequence, with typical dissociation rates (koff) of ≤ 10⁻⁵ s⁻¹.1,2 This allows defined, site-directed immobilization of TST fusion proteins under physiological conditions, ensuring uniform ligand orientation and preserving activity.

-XanTec offers three versions of Strep-Tactin XT–modified chips.
-The 2D STP chip provides superior diffusion properties, ideal for bulky analytes or weak binders with rapid kinetics.
-The STD200L and STHC200M chips enable higher immobilization densities for applications involving smaller analytes.
+XanTec offers three versions of Strep-Tactin XT–modified chips for SPR applications.
+The 2D STP chip provides superior diffusion properties, ideal for bulky analytes or weak binders with rapid kinetics, whereas the ST200L and STHC200M chips enable higher immobilization densities, well suited for smaller analytes.

 Key features:

 Schematic illustration of a 3D ST sensor chip.
 Red dots represent negatively charged carboxyl groups distributed along the green polymer chains.
-The magnified view depicts an immobilized Strep-Tactin XT tetramer (turquoise) capturing a protein ligand (yellow) via a Twin-Strep-Tag (blue).3
+The decaying red gradient represents the evanescent field.
+The magnified view depicts an immobilized Strep-Tactin XT tetramer (turquoise) capturing a protein ligand (yellow) via a Twin-Strep-tag (blue).3

 Product code STP STD200L STHC200M